unixorn/rainbowie/README.md

 ### Used on the image:
-  - DejaVu Sans Mono Nerd Font Complete.
+  - Font: DejaVu Sans Mono Nerd Font Complete.
   - Terminal: termite
   - Colors: Nord